Ecological

 delivering value to her design clients.

-from someone who has proven to be one of Americas most successful Eco-
+Learn how to attract, consult, and follow up and sustain client relationships from someone who has proven to be one of Americas most successful Eco- Designers.

 The Web of Life is a net of functional relationships: How Nature Works.